ch0m5/Game-Design-Pillars/README.md

 ### 4. Communicate With Your Team: Set Your Goals and Limits
 * The core elements of the game must be **understood and acknowledged** by the team to hold a common creative ground.
-* Use the GDD to define the **core experience** of the game, **desired goals**, and any important specifications that feel relevant to the game's design to work as a basic reference for the team.
+* Use the GDD to define the **core experience** of the game, **desired goals**, and any important specifications that feel relevant to the game's design to work as a basic reference for the team. **Simple is Better**: the more extensive it becomes the more annoying it gets to update while iterating.
-* Establish the objectives, stages, limitations, deadlines, and any other **elements that will affect your schedule**, a game must release at some point and it must be finished by then. **Being prepared for unexpected issues will lessen the damage they do.**
+* Establish the objectives, stages, limitations, milestones, and any other **elements that will affect your schedule**.Your game is a product, it must be sold and has a deadline like any other. **Being prepared for unexpected issues will lessen the damage they do.**
 * Set your goals and limits on the **pre-production** phase.
 Any unplanned changes made in the middle of production will cost money and time, so having a **solid game concept** before entering it is crucial.
 * **Share feedback** constantly, even in informal environments, the team must work at unison.
 * **All game elements must work towards the same goals in an harmonic fashion.** They must all coordinate to deliver the wanted experience, even if they are managed by different people on the team.